CLI Scripting

 // 3.
 Check what depends on this cell before changing it

-const downstream = await xlsx.getCellDependents(wb, revenue.address, 3)
+const downstream = await xlsx.getCellDependents(wb, q4Revenue.address, 3)

-print(`Updating ${revenue.address} will affect ${downstream.cells.length} cells`)
+print(`Updating ${q4Revenue.address} will affect ${downstream.cells.length} cells`)

 // 4.
 Test a formula before writing it